 SIT30816 Certificate III in Commercial Cookery

-To achieve this qualification you must complete 25 units, consisting of 21 core units and 4 elective units.
+To achieve this qualification you must complete 25 units of competency, consisting of 21 core units and 4 elective units.
 The elective units listed are those which Club Training Australia trains (the final units that are selected from this list are dependent on qualification packaging rules which can be discussed with our trainers):

 - BSBSUS201 - Participate in environmentally sustainable work practices

 - BSBWOR203 - Work effectively with others

 - SITHCCC001 - Use food preparation equipment *